almostearthling/when-command/support/docs/tutorial.md

 If the configuration utility had been launched through a [running instance](tray.md) of **When**, then a _Reload_ button is available: this can be used to force the new configuration to be reloaded and the new items to be active immediately without the need to restart **When**.
 If you do not click _Reload_ (or if you don't confirm), the new configuration will be available at the next start of **When** -- usually, after the subsequent login.

-> **Note**: This example corresponds to the basic initial configuration that is suggested in the **whenever** installation instructions, that can be found in its [releases](https://github.com/almostearthling/whenever/releases/latest/) pages and in the binary distribution.
+> [!NOTE] This example corresponds to the basic initial configuration that is suggested in the **whenever** installation instructions, that can be found in its [releases](https://github.com/almostearthling/whenever/releases/latest/) pages and in the binary distribution.

 ## Automated Backups